Corkaine VS. Other Outdoor Games (Cornhole, Beer Pong, Spikeball)

 - In Beer Pong play, once your opponent sinks their ping pong ball into that beer-filled cup of yours, you are chugging that sucker down along with anything else that ping pong ball had on it.
 Yum Yum.

 Here is the truth...Corkaine and Beer Pong shoot small objects into cups, great for hand-eye coordination, and being able to make the last cup is an important skill to have when playing both, but besides that, not much else.
 Corkaine allows for more people to play the game in almost any setting.
 Corkaine allows for extremely fun gameplay without the unexpected throwup from a teammate or opponent onto the gameboard (or Beer Pong table).
 Beer Pong is a game for the youth.
 It is an extreme party game where girls and guys battle it out to see who can ultimately drink the most beer without knocking down their six to ten cup pyramid.
-We like to think Corkaine is a little more sophisticated, but we did create a fun pong game on the Corkaine gameboard for any die-hard Beer Pong fans.
+We like to think Corkaine is a little more sophisticated that can be played by people who don't drink beer.
 Check out the games tab.
 It does offer some pretty fun house rules if you start adding in the gold, silver, or red cups to your pong play.

 Corkaine VS. Spikeball